Perpetual Boards (also called evergreen boards) are ideal for workflows that don't follow a strict sprint or time-boxed cycle.

 | Keep WIP (Work in Progress) limits per column | Avoid overloading team members and bottlenecks |

-| Regularly groom the board - check and maintain | Prevent clutter and maintain |
+| Regularly groom the board - check and maintain | Prevent clutter and keep the board current |

 | Use tags or filters for segmentation | Helps manage specific aspects of the work |